-Figure 31: Pictorial description of level 2 (the highest level) for the Bubble Man generating system.
+Figure 33: Pictorial description of level 2 (the highest level) for the Bubble Man generating system.
 This descriptions is comprised of two steps only, one by the environment (left) and one by the generating system itself.
+(Reminder: The above shapes should be interpreted temporally.)
 Top Right: the singleton set (large braces) consisting of the level 2 active constraint specifying the only step by the generating system.
 Various lines delineate level 1 class elements with the class names identified, while the dark squares stand for their constituent level 0 class elements (expanded in the following figures).
-Above the constraint, two shaded regions-each of which is the overlap of several level 1 structs involved in a level 2 class element link-are expanded to show the corresponding level 1 structs $\gamma_1^{\prime,1}$ and $\gamma_2^{\prime,1}$ (without the associated level 1 constraints, analogous to Fig. 25).
-In this case, each $\gamma_i^{\prime,1}$ happens to consist of a single constituent level 0 class element of this level 2 class.
+Above the constraint, two shaded regions-each of which is the overlap of several level 1 structs involved in a level 2 class element link-are expanded to show the corresponding level 1 structs $\gamma_1'^{1}$ and $\gamma_2'^{1}$ (without the associated level 1 constraints, analogous to Fig. 25).
+In this case, each $\gamma_i'^{1}$ happens to consist of a single constituent level 0 class element.
+Bottom: The only level 2 struct.